How to Mix Music like a Pro Mixing Engineer

 Communicate Exactly What You Will Be Sending

-When collaborating with a mix engineer, effective communication is crucial to ensure a successful outcome.
+When collaborating with a mixing engineer, effective communication is crucial to ensure a successful outcome.
 To facilitate the process, it is important to clearly communicate what you will be sending to the engineer.
 This includes:

 1. Sending Tracks: Specify whether you will be sending the entire DAW session or individual audio files.
 This allows the engineer to prepare accordingly and ensures compatibility with their preferred workflow.